aditya-manit/cloudskew-landing/about/cloudskew-architecture.md

 ## Closing Notes

-CloudSkew is in very early stages of development and there are some thumb rules it abides by:
+CloudSkew is in very early stages of development and there are some simple thumb rules it abides by:

 * **Preferring PaaS/serverless over IaaS**: Pay as you go, no server management overhead _(aside: this is also why K8s clusters are not in the picture yet)_.
 * **Preferring microservices over monoliths**: Individual lego blocks can be independently deployed & scaled up/out.